anowii/DigitalDetectives/README.md

 - David Tammpere _(team leader and scrum master)_

 ## Project focus
-LLM-powered Digital Forensic tool.
-It should be a module to Autopsy (written in Python) that can parse all the files and objects extracted from HDD images and answer the questions.
+Our project aims to develop an LLM-powered forensic tool capable of parsing all files and objects extracted from an HDD image.
+Additionally, it provides the functionality to answer questions about the disk image.

 ## GitHub and Branch Structure
 There are three branches, on for each sprint.